Breast cancer hormone therapy side effects

 If you are taking an aromatase inhibitor drug your doctor may also give you calcium and vitamin D supplements to help lessen the effect on your bones.
 Exercise can help lower your risk of developing bone problems but it needs to be weight bearing exercise, such as walking, running or gym work.
-You can find detailed information about osteoporosis risk and hormone therapy in our breast cancer questions section.
+You can find detailed information about osteoporosis risk and hormone therapy on this website.

 Research has shown that if you are taking tamoxifen, and have had your menopause, you are less likely to have bone problems than women who haven’t had tamoxifen.
 Tamoxifen can help to maintain bone strength.
 So it may help to prevent bone problems while you are having breast cancer treatment.

-There is information about bone loss and sex hormones in our hormone symptoms section.
+We have information about bone loss and sex hormones.